SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 4.  **views/src/assets** – This folder contains all the static files,json and
     images that are used across the application.

-5.  **angular-cli.json** - contains the configurations that are required to load the angular-cli.
+5.  **angular-cli.json** - Contains the configurations that are required to load the angular-cli.

-6.  **views/src/environments -** let you specify settings to customize your application behaviour.
+6.  **views/src/environments -** Allows the developer to specify settings to customize application behavior.

 User defined environments can be created in the .angular-cli.json file.
 The default environments are: